International Cultural Experience

-Develop an understanding of current issues and potential difficulties facing different communities in Britain.
+Develop an understanding of current issues and potential difficulties facing different communities in the UK, Europe and the world.
 As well as class lectures and seminars, you’ll have the chance to experience Lancaster life through activities related to business, culture, social issues and political matters.
 Build international friendships on team-building social activities: deliver a talent show, visit London and other cities and compete in the competitive College Cup Day!

 Tab Content: Course Overview

 Learn about culture and society, and how these factors contribute to a diverse range of experiences in theworkplace.
 You’ll visit a local business in the region and learn about the associated social and economic impact of small to medium enterprises.
 You will take part in community experiences and also engage in problem-solving team challenges, where you will consider the importance of language and communication, especially in intercultural contexts.

 This week you will learn how recent political changes have affected the UK and Europe.
 You will meet local politicians and debate key issues surrounding social change and the challenges facing the North West of England.
 You’ll engage with local community organisations and take part in volunteering in support of social and environmental initiatives in the local area.

 In the final week, a trip to London will inspire you to think about the diversity of British culture and differences between regions in England and urban/rural environments.
 You’ll also have the opportunity to reflect on your experiences and present your work to your tutors and peers.